 In the midst of this first, true, existential, identity crisis at 32, I ran across the first short story I’d written when I was twelve.
-It was hidden away in an old, yellowed diary under miniature lock and key.
-It was in my parent’s basement, buried in a plastic bin, in another state, thousands of miles away.
-Along with that story was another I had submitted for publication when I was 15.
+It was hidden away in an old, yellowed diary under miniature lock and key in my parent’s basement, buried in a plastic bin, in another state, thousands of miles away from my home.
+Along with that story, was another I had submitted for publication when I was 15.
 Sitting there on that dust-moted floor holding these forgotten desires, I cried like a confused child.
 I cried because I finally acknowledged something I’d always known, but denied to avoid the angst, self-doubt and fear of failure.
 I admitted that I wanted to be a writer.